cusicand/lidarhd_ign_downloader/README.md

 Type `python lidar_downloader.py -h` to access to the help of the tool.

-This small tool needs and Area of Interest (AOI) in shapefile format as mandatory argument.
+This small tool needs and Area of Interest (AOI) in shapefile (`some_amazing_name.shp`) format as mandatory argument.
-Then, we can switch between several parameters like:
+Then, we can switch between several parameters like:.
-- `-o` or `--outdir` to specify the output directory.
 - `-tr` or `--dem_resolution` to select the desired resolution of the output DEM.

 below an example of how to extract data by using an AOI file:

-`python lidarhd_downloader.py aoi.shp --outdir TEST -tr 1`
+`python lidarhd_downloader.py some_amazing_name.shp --outdir TEST -tr 1`

+**NOTE:** The script will iterate through all the features (polygons) within the shapefile.
+For that, you need to specify a column with the 'aoi_name'.
+In the Git repository you will find an example of a tset shapefile.

 ## Required packages
 - Python 3.9